Thai Food Made Easy | CARAMELISED PRAWNS

 1 pinch Black pepper

-1 small handful Coriander-chopped/optional
+1 small handful Coriander – chopped (optional)

-1 wedge Lemon -optional
+1 wedge Lemon (optional)

 Method

-– Gently fry the garlic and red onion in a frying pan with the oil.
-Until the onion turns translucent.
+– Gently fry the garlic and red onion in a frying pan with the oil until the onion turns translucent.

--Turn the heat up to high heat, in goes the prawns and gently fold all the ingredients together.
+-Turn the heat up to a high heat, in goes the prawns and gently fold all the ingredients together.

 Tip: